April 28: Today in Christian History

 April 28, 1848

-John Bird Sumner is enthroned as archbishop of Canterbury.
+On this day in Christian History, John Bird Sumner was enthroned as archbishop of Canterbury.
 An evangelical, he had vigorously improved the diocese of Chester, consecrating over two hundred new churches; had voted for removal of restrictions on Catholics; and had written many books.
 In Records of Creation, he held that Moses' accounts of creation were credible and fit well with scientific findings.
-As archbishop he would deal even-handedly with the high and low church parties.
+As archbishop he dealt even-handedly with the high and low church parties.

 April 28, 1862